 + Develop rooted statements your family can use based on these verses.
 For example, I am a child of God and I know my Father’s voice.

 + Guide our children in awareness of both the power of their words and their access to the Holy Spirit working on their behalf.
 They aren’t in this alone, they have a Holy Helper.
 And so do we.
-Connect with like-minded women in our Facebook Community, A Rooted Sisterhood.
+Put up our Holy Spirit print and invite holiness inside your home.

 Stay Rooted Sis, always grateful to be growing together.